QuevynRohel/Label-Time---Time-Tracker-and-categorizer/README.md

 - Should work on Linux, MacOs and Windows just fine.
 But only tested it on Windows so far.

 # Data
-You can configure where the csv log will be for your calendar and it's name in the `Parameters` section.
+./timer_app/data/ contains your csv file in case you want it.

 # It is open source.
 - Do not hesitate to improve on that.
-Please reference me if you launch a product, that would be much appreciated.
+Please reference me if you do, that would be much appreciated.

 MIT License
 Copyright (c) 2024 Quevyn Rohel